influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/create-a-kapacitor-alert.md

 ### Step 6: Save the alert rule

-You're all set!
 Click the `Save Rule` button in the top right corner and navigate to the Kapacitor Rule page to see your rule.
 Notice that you can easily enable and disable the rule by toggling the checkbox in the `Enabled` column.

 ![See the alert rule](/img/chronograf/v1.4/g-kap-rule-page-ii.png)